evoluteur/evolutility-server-node/README.md

 ```

 <a name="API_Extras"></a>
-### Extras endpoints
+### Extra endpoints

-In addition to CRUD, Evolutility-Server-Node provides a few endpoints for Charts, Lists of values, file upload, and API discovery.
+In addition to CRUD, Evolutility-Server-Node provides endpoints for charts, lists of values, file upload, and API discovery.

 #### Discovery

-Returns the list of all active objects with urls to their REST end-points.
+Returns the list of all active objects with URLs to their REST endpoints.

 ```
 GET /
 ```

-It is also possible to get a more detailed list of REST end-points for a specific model.
+It is also possible to get a more detailed list of REST endpoints for a specific model.

 ```
 GET /?id={model.id}